ClearwaterUK/UltrakULL/UltrakULL/README.md

 ###  (This info is for developers.
 If you only want to play/use the mod, you do not need to read this.)
 1) Clone the repository.<br>`git clone https://github.com/ClearwaterUK/UltrakULL`
 2) Set ULTRAKILLPath as an environment variable, which points to your game installation. <br> This is used to automatically acquire any necessary .dll files from the game location to build the mod.
-On Windows: (INSERT PICTURE HERE)
-3) Open the project solution in Visual Studio or Rider.
+3) Open the project solution in the IDE of your choice (Visual Studio, Rider, etc.)
 4) Build the solution.
 The solution will automatically set up the folder structure, and will drop compiled mod as a DLL.dll file into BepInEx/plugins/UltrakULL.<br>
 If you have any language templates or dubbing audio files, the project will automatically copy those to config/ultrakull.
-5) Drop all the generated files and folders into `[Your Steam folder]/steamapps/common/ULTRAKILL/`
+5) Drop all the generated files and folders into: `[Your Steam folder]/steamapps/common/ULTRAKILL/`<br> Overwrite any files if prompted.

 # Credits & Contributors
-View CREDITS.md for full crediting information.
+View [CREDITS.md](./CREDITS.md) for full crediting information.

 # Links